What Is an MSc Degree, and Should You Get One?

 An MSc encompasses science, technology, engineering, social sciences, and math, while an MA degree program usually focuses on the humanities and liberal arts subjects.

-Another difference is how the programs are structured.
+Another difference lies in the structure of the programs.
 If you want to learn through research, class discussion, and essay writing, choose an MA.
 Become an MSc student to learn through analysis, lab work, and scientific research.

 MSc vs. MS